Multivariate, Heteroscedastic Empirical Bayes via Nonparametric Maximum Likelihood: Statistical properties

 \subsection{Deconvolution: estimating the prior}

 We turn to the fundamental question of how well~$\npmle$ estimates~$\trueprior$.
-This is known as the deconvolution problem and has received much attention in the statistical literature \citep{meister2009deconvolution}.
+This is known as the deconvolution problem and has received much attention in the statistical literature \citep{meister2009deconvolution,fan1991optimal,zhang1990fourier,carroll1988optimal}.
 Indeed, the original consistency results \citep{kiefer1956consistency, pfanzagl1988consistency} for the NPMLE focused on weak convergence of~$\npmle$ to~$\trueprior$ as~$n\to\infty$.
-While most prior work on deconvolution has focused on deconvolution with homoscedastic error distributions, \cite{delaigle2008density} allowed for heteroscedastic errors but relied on kernel estimators which contain additional smoothing parameters.
+While most prior work on deconvolution has focused on deconvolution with homoscedastic error distributions, \cite{delaigle2008density} \citep[also see][]{staudenmayer2008density} allowed for heteroscedastic errors but relied on kernel estimators which contain additional smoothing parameters.
 By contrast, the NPMLE provides a tuning-free estimate of the mixing distribution~$\trueprior$, yet to our knowledge, non-asymptotic bounds on the rate of convergence for~$\npmle$ in the deconvolution problem are not known.

-In practice, the true prior~$\trueprior$ may not be discrete even though~$\npmle$ always is, and even if both distributions are discrete, their supports will typically differ.
+In practice, the true prior~$\trueprior$ may not be discrete even though~$\npmle$ always has a discrete solution, and even if both distributions are discrete, their supports will typically differ.
 Our loss function must allow for comparisons of probability measures with potentially disjoint supports. \citet{nguyen2013convergence} established that a natural loss for this problem is the Wasserstein distance from the theory of optimal transport

 where $G, H\in \Ps(\R^\p)$ are two probability measures and $\Pi_{G,H}$ denotes the set of couplings of $G$ and $H$, i.e. joint distributions over $(U, V)\in \R^{2\p}$ such that $U\sim G$ and $V\sim H$.
 Indeed, even the likelihood criterion is intimately related to the Wasserstein distance: in the homoscedastic case $\Sigma_i\equiv \sigma^2 I_{\p}$, it is known that the NPMLE~\eqref{eq-NPMLE} equivalently solves an entropic-regularized optimal transport problem \citep{rigollet2018entropic}.